DanBricklin/socialcalc/README.txt

 This is a fork of Dan Bricklin's SocialCalc (http://github.com/DanBricklin/socialcalc), with the following modifications made for the Drupal Sheetnode module (http://drupal.org/project/sheetnode):

+2011-02-18
+* Support auto-detecting HTML text in default input mode.

 2011-01-02
-* Support test formatting using non-text value formats (like Excel and OOoCalc)
+* Support test formatting using non-text value formats (like Excel and OOoCalc).

 2010-11-30
 * Support hiding rows and columns.